opensearch-project/documentation-website/_observing-your-data/alerting/per-query-monitors.md

 ---
 layout: default
-title: Per query monitors
+title: Per query and per bucket monitors
 nav_order: 5
 parent: Monitors
 grand_parent: Alerting
 has_children: false
 ---

-# Per query monitors
+# Per query and per bucket monitors

-Per query monitors can be to identify and alert on specific queries that are run against an OpenSearch index, for example, queries detect and respond to anomalies in specific queries.
+Per query monitors are a type of alert monitor that can be used to identify and alert on specific queries that are run against an OpenSearch index, for example, queries detect and respond to anomalies in specific queries.
 Per query monitors only trigger one alert at a time.

+Per bucket monitors are a type of alert monitor that can be used to identify and alert on specific buckets of data that are created by a query against an OpenSearch index.

+## Creating a per query or per bucket monitor

 To create a per query monitor, follow these steps:

-1. Decide how you want to define your query and triggers.
+**Step 1.** Decide how you want to define your query and triggers.
 You can use any of these methods: visual editor, query editor, or anomaly detector.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."